 WHEREAS, emergency preparedness at state, regional, and local levels is extremely vital for survival in times of crisis; and

-WHEREAS, Alaska’s coastline contains many communities that are vulnerable to tsunamis generated by earthquakes and unstable slopes and is one of the world’s most seismically active regions, having experienced 16 of the 20 largest earthquakes ever recorded in the United States; and
+WHEREAS, Alaska has the most coastline of any U.S. State and its coastline contains many communities that are vulnerable to tsunamis generated by earthquakes and unstable slopes and is one of the world’s most seismically active regions; and

 WHEREAS, the second-largest earthquake ever recorded in the world, the magnitude 9.2 Great Alaska Earthquake of March 27, 1964, devastated numerous Alaska communities and produced tsunamis killing 131 people in Alaska, California, and Oregon; and

-WHEREAS, a recently discovered, slow-moving massive rock mass in Barry Arm fjord, 28 miles northeast of Whittier, has the potential to generate a tsunami of similar severity with distant effects across much of Prince William Sound, including in Whittier, Valdez, Cordova, Tatitlek, and Chenega; and
+WHEREAS, a recently discovered, slow-moving massive rock mass in Barry Arm fjord, 28 miles northeast of Whittier, has the potential to generate a damaging tsunami for Whittier and create regional impacts within Prince William Sound; and

-WHEREAS, through a collaborative program involving State, Federal, and local officials, several coastal communities have become “Tsunami Ready.”
+WHEREAS, a collaborative readiness program connects Alaska coastal governments and organizations to State and Federal resources to help tsunami-prone communities become certified as “Tsunami Ready.”
 Through Tsunami hazard preparedness and community awareness, the program improves public safety before, during, and after tsunami emergencies.
-Efforts are underway to increase the number of coastal communities who have reached this level.

 Tsunami Preparedness Week